-Statistical techniques and methods are used to analyze, interpret, and present data including, but not limited to, descriptive statistics, hypothesis testing, probability distributions, sampling, analysis of variance, correlation, and linear regression.
+Statistical techniques and methods are used to analyze, interpret, and present data including, but not limited to, descriptive statistics, hypothesis testing, probability distributions, sampling, analysis of variance, correlation, linear regression, and stuctural equation modeling.

 BSNS 7710 Research Methods

 Presents a basic grounding in research methods available to business scholars.
 Students will examine, discuss, and use these methods in class assignments.